corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-Optionally define the name of the key whose value should be stored should end user select this option from dropdown, if its name isn’t value.
-Oftentimes this will be the same as the dataTextField field.
+- Description: Optionally define the name of the key whose value should be stored should end user select this option from dropdown, if its name isn’t value.
+Oftentimes this will be the same as the `dataTextField` field.

 <!-- div:right-panel -->